northbrooklynangels/northbrooklynangels.github.io/content/get-involved/index.md

 {{< carousel images="1,2,3,4,5" aspectRatio="16:9" >}}

-North Brooklyn Angels a the place where newer & long term residents come together in support of helping food and economically insecure neighbors in volunteer projects!
+North Brooklyn Angels is the place where newer & long term residents come together in support of helping food and economically insecure neighbors in volunteer projects!

 # Volunteer!